imdbmi/imdbmi.github.io/index.md

 ---

 ## Introduction
 The movie industry has long been criticized for its lack of diversity both **on** and **off** screen.
-Despite numerous efforts to address this issue, the representation of marginalized groups remains inadequate, with many voices and perspectives still underrepresented or completely absent from mainstream films.
-This lack of diversity not only perpetuates harmful stereotypes and biases, but it also limits the stories and perspectives that are told and perpetuates a narrow and limited view of the world.
+Representation of marginalized groups remains inadequate, with many voices and perspectives still underrepresented or completely absent from mainstream films.
+This lack of diversity not only perpetuates harmful stereotypes and biases, but it also limits the stories and perspectives that are told and negatively impacts the creativity of movie making.

 ## Data and Intial Analysis
 In this project, we use a combination of different datasets: